spelabajt/obrazec/README.md

-# Naslov
+# Web form
+## Short Description
-This is a school assignment for creating a web form that is similar to the login and registration forms used by the airline company Emirates.
-The purpose of this task is to practice HTML, CSS, and basic JavaScript form validation while designing forms that resemble real-world airline web interfaces.
+The project involves creating web-based login and registration forms inspired by the design used by Emirates airline.
+The purpose of the assignment is to practice HTML, CSS, and basic JavaScript validation.
+The login form allows users to sign in with their email or Skywards number, while the registration form collects personal information from new users.
+Both forms use required fields and custom error messages to ensure correct input.
+The design focuses on a clean, professional layout that resembles real airline web interfaces.

-The assignment includes a login form for existing users, which allows them to log in using their email or Skywards number and password.
-The form contains checkboxes for remembering login information on the device and provides links for password recovery and account assistance.
-Basic form validation is implemented to ensure that all required fields are filled correctly, providing a user-friendly experience.

-Additionally, the assignment includes a registration form for new users to create an Emirates Skywards account.
-This form collects important user information, including email, title, first and last name, password, date of birth, country of residence, preferred language, phone number, and an optional invite code.
-Users can also choose to subscribe to Emirates and flydubai newsletters via checkboxes.
-The registration form uses HTML required attributes and JavaScript for custom error messages to guide the user through the correct completion of the form.

-The design of both forms focuses on a structured and clean layout using divs, tables, and CSS styling.
-This ensures a professional and visually appealing interface that mirrors real-world airline web forms.
-The project demonstrates the ability to create responsive, functional, and user-friendly forms with proper input validation and guidance, providing a practical example of web development skills in a real-life context.
+Purpose of the project: practice HTML, CSS, and basic JavaScript validation

+Inspiration: Emirates login and registration forms

+### Login form features:
+- sign in with email or Skywards number
+- password field + “remember me” checkbox
+- links for password recovery and account help

+### Registration form features:
+- collection of essential user information
+- optional newsletter subscriptions
+- required fields + JavaScript error messages

+### Design elements:
+- clean, structured layout using divs and tables
+- CSS styling for a professional, airline-style appearance

+### Functionality:
+- input validation for correct completion
+- user-friendly guidance and feedback

+### Goal:
+- create realistic, functional forms similar to real airline websites
+- demonstrate skills in structure, design, and validation of web forms